garthvh/garthvh.github.io/_posts/2015/2015-4-18-TouchPi-With-PowerBoost-Low-Battery-Automatic-Shutdown.markdown

 I ran the battery out on my Touch Pi, and then charged it for about 20 minutes and started it up.
 A few minutes starting up I saw the following:

 ![Touch Pi Low Battery shutdown screen](http://garthvh.com/assets/img/touchpi/menu_touchpi_4.jpg "Touch Pi Low Battery shutdown screen")

+I ran the battery out a few times with the actual shutdown function line commented out, and it showed the low battery screen moments before the pi abruptly powered off every time.

+I am sure my approach here is not great for battery life, but I don't know anything about writing battery efficient python code at this point.